Bug #19989

 - macOS: 13.6.1, Apple M1

-Updated by ahorek (Pavel Rosický) almost 1 year ago
+Updated by ahorek (Pavel Rosický) about 1 year ago

 By fixing this, we could improve refinement performance and encourage more adoption since refinements are a powerful way to make small adjustments to the language without resorting to more complicated solutions -- or worse -- using monkey patches.